-Foods such as fried, coated or salted items have nutrition facts that can only be determined by a lab analysis because of their complexity.
+Foods that are fried, coated, or salted must have their nutritional information determined by a lab because of their complexity.
 Since foods being analyzed in an official lab must follow strict procedures according to the FDA, the process can be both time consuming and expensive.

-Nutritional and food analysis companies such as theses use their extensive database and food science experience to calculate accurate nutrition facts for consumers.
-The nutritional information they create is based on the nutrition facts of each contributing ingredient and the percentage used within your formula.
+Food labs such as these use their extensive database and food science experience to calculate accurate nutrition facts for consumers.
+The information they provide is based on the nutrition facts of each contributing ingredient and the percentage used in your recipe.
 These nutrition facts are tallied based on your processing procedures, allowing them to create an accurate assessment for the nutrition facts of your finished product.
-If your recipe information is not available, they will generally use a more thorough label analysis.
+If your recipe information is unavailable, they will generally use a more thorough label analysis.

-For smaller businesses and individual use, sites like the USDA National Nutrient Database for Standard Reference are often used to determine nutrition facts because the information is free and readily available.
-Here you can find nutrition information on over 8,000 foods and ingredients and it is searchable by food item, group or description.
-This database contains complete analysis on a wide variety of items, although some items are still unable to be analyzed this way.
-Additionally, there a few other sites that you may enter in a particular ingredient and serving size to find out specific nutrition facts.
+Another popular option for smaller businesses and individuals is to use nutritional database sites.
+Resources like the USDA National Nutrient Database for Standard Reference are popular in determining nutrition facts because the information is free and readily available.
+You can find nutrition information on over 8,000 foods and ingredients and it is searchable by food item, group or description.
+This database contains complete analysis on a wide variety of ingredients, however, some items are still unable to be analyzed with this tool.
+There are quite a few other sites that allow you to enter in a particular ingredient and serving size to find out specific nutrition facts.

-The next biggest question most people have when it comes to food labeling and nutrition facts is does the FDA have to approve the panels?
-The easy answer is no, the FDA does not regulate nutrition fact panels on a proactive basis.
-Instead, the FDA provides information on standards they set forth, and recommends these nutrition fact guidelines are followed.
-Should the FDA find a business or individual is incorrectly or improperly reporting nutritional facts on their food labels, they will issue a product recall.
-This is often referred to as a 'Spot Check' by the FDA.
-In order to avoid the frustrating, expensive, not to mention embarrassing process of having your food items recalled, it is critical to accurately report and display your nutritional facts.
-You can find information related to food labeling guidelines and compliance directly from the FDA, by clicking here.
+Let's break it down a bit further.
+The FDA provides information on standards they set forth, and recommends these nutrition fact guidelines are followed.
+Should the FDA find a business or individual is incorrectly or improperly reporting nutritional facts on their food labels, they will issue a recall.
+In order to avoid the frustrating and expensive "Spot Check" by the FDA, it's critical to accurately report and display your nutrition facts.
+You can find information related to food labeling guidelines and compliance directly from the FDA on their website.